dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 A raster dataset containing impervious surface cover will be used, however the dataset is in a different projection than the city’s other datasets.
 Convert the Impervious Surface Cover dataset into NAD 1983 State Plane Pennsylvania South, EPSG: 2272.

-Exercise 2 (Challenge): On the other side of the Delaware, Camden is getting ready to conduct a study on Urban Heat Island using <br>
+Exercise 2 (Advanced): On the other side of the Delaware, Camden is getting ready to conduct a study on Urban Heat Island using <br>
 Land Cover and Tree Cover datasets.
 However, both of the rasters are not set to the default reference system used by the city. <br>
 Using one of the raster datasets already in their directory, write a loop that converts the two raster datasets into WGS 84 UTM Zone 18N.